Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 caption6: Using developer tools we inspect the email input field.
 We then repeat this for the password field and the login button to find their names.
 subheading7: ""
-paragraph7: >-
-  <p>We then repeat this process for the password.And again for the login
+paragraph7: " <p>We then repeat this process for the password.
+And again for the login\r

-  button. </p>
+  \  button. </p>

-  <p>From this we can see that the password has a name=“user[password]” and the login button has a name=“commit”.</p>
+  <p>From this we can see that the password has a name=“user[password]” and
+  the login button has a name=“commit”.</p>

-  <p>After logging in manually we are redirected towards a new page requesting our 2FA code.
-On this page we carry out the same inspection process to find the name of the code field and the verify button.</p>
+  <p>After logging in manually we are redirected towards a new page requesting
+  our 2FA code.
+On this page we carry out the same inspection process to find the name of the code field and the verify button.</p>"
 image7: /images/inspectingverify.png
 imageAlt7: Inspecting the verify option
 subheading8: ""